-Year · Ended
+Year Ended

-Dece December 31, Change
+Decem December 31, e

 2020 2021 Amount %

 (in thousands)

-\$18,655 \$23,408 \$4,753 25%
+Product development \$18,655 \$23,408 \$4,753 25%

 Product development expenses increased by \$4.8 million, or 25% for 2021 as compared to 2020, primarily due to a \$2.4 million increase in salaries and other personnel-related expenses, including stock-based compensation, driven by increased headcount, and \$0.5 million increase in professional and consulting fees as a result of as a result of ongoing maintenance and support of our proprietary technology and our continued investment in the development of products in our Grove Brands product lines.
 In addition, there was a \$0.7 million increase in amortization of internally developed software.